OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Experiments

 \subsection{Overall Performance}

-To evaluate the overall performance of OptiMUS, we compare it with standard prompting, Reflexion, and Chain-of-Experts (CoE) \citep{shinn2023reflexion, xiao2023chain}.
-Reflexion is the highest-performing general-purpose framework and CoE is the state-of-the-art method for natural-language optimization modeling.
-We also include results from the intial conference publication of this work, which we denote as OptiMUS-0.2.
-Unless otherwise stated, we use GPT-4o \citep{openai2023gpt4} as the LLM for OptiMUS and all baseline prompting methods.
+\paragraph{Baselines} To evaluate the overall performance of OptiMUS, we compare it with standard prompting, Reflexion, and Chain-of-Experts (CoE) \citep{shinn2023reflexion, xiao2023chain}.
+Reflexion is the highest-performing general-purpose framework, and CoE is a recently proposed agentic framework for natural-language optimization modeling.
+We include self-reported results for two state-of-the-art auto-formulation methods based on fine-tuning LLMs specifically for optimization modeling: ORLM \citep{tang2024orlmtraininglargelanguage}, and LLMOPT \citep{jiang2024llmopt}.
+We also include results from the initial conference publication of this work, which we denote as OptiMUS-0.2.
+We report results for the OptiMUS-0.3 framework with both GPT-4o \citep{openai2023gpt4} and o3 \citep{jaech2024openai}, an LLM that automatically includes more advanced reasoning at the expense of longer inference times.
+Due to the cost of running o3, we report performance with standard prompting from \cite{song2026nemo} and only run the OptiMUS framework on datasets where o3 alone does not already achieve near-perfect accuracy.
+In our experiments, we use the default API parameters for all LLM calls; exact model versions and inference settings are reported in Appendix~\ref{app:inference_settings}.

-Three main metrics have been used to assess the accuracy of LP modeling tools in the literature: accuracy, compilation error (CE) rate, and runtime error (RE) rate.
-However, a method can generate irrelevant short code that runs, or fix runtime and compilation errors by completely removing relevant sections of the code.
+\paragraph{Evaluation Metrics and Datasets} Three main metrics have been used to assess the accuracy of LP modeling tools in the literature: accuracy, compilation error (CE) rate, and runtime error (RE) rate.
+However, a method can generate an irrelevant short code that runs, or fix runtime and compilation errors by completely removing relevant sections of the code.
 Hence, we only compare the models' accuracy.
 Accuracy is defined as the number of instances correctly solved.
-An instance is considered as correctly solved only if 1) the code runs successfully; 2) the optimal value is correct; 3) the optimal solution is correct.
-Optimal values and solutions are obtained from the dataset or by solving the problems manually.
-Since the output of the code does not necessarily match the format of the optimal solution in the dataset, we use an LLM to determine whether the solution generated by OptiMUS matches the optimal solution in the dataset.
+An instance is considered as correctly solved only if 1) the code runs successfully, 2) the optimal value is correct (including infeasible instances), and 3) the optimal solution is correct.
+To check whether a generated solution matches the reference, we extract the numeric values of all decision variables from the solver output and compare them to the reference as multisets (unordered collections), making the check invariant to variable ordering.
+One limitation is that this requires the generated model to use the same variable space as the reference.
+A valid but differently-parameterized formulation (e.g., aggregate rather than per-unit variables) will produce a false negative, so condition~3 is a lower bound on true accuracy; condition~2 (optimal value match) serves as a softer complementary check.
+Not all benchmark datasets include ground-truth optimal solutions.
+For datasets that provide only optimal values (NL4OPT and IndustryOR), we check for correctness by assessing execution accuracy, counting an instance as correct if the code runs successfully and the optimal value matches the reported value.
+For NLP4LP, which includes both optimal values and solutions, we apply the full three-condition accuracy defined above.